MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/MB-310-MOD2_Lab06.md

 8. Select **New** to create a new line

-	- Enter a different account.
+	- Enter a different account. **Note: this account must be in the same currency as the previous account.**

 	- In the **Description** field, type a value.